 , but never really knew it was an actual sport with training facilities.
 It took me months to figure out that the owners and most of the coaches at TA were current show competitors (I don't watch much TV and I'm a doofus).
 I had finally found a sport that I'm built for and actually competitive at!
 My 15 minutes of fame is that I was the National Ninja League #1 male masters competitor

 .
-Just until I fell off the first obstacle in a big competition and dropped to 3rd place.
+Just until I fell off the first obstacle in a big competition and dropped several places.

 I continue to do strentgh and gymnastics training at MassMVMNT